ShahadilMunawir/ShahadilMunawir/README.md

 # Hi there, I'm Shahadil Munawir 👋
 ## 💫About Me
 - 🔭 I’m currently working on a Telegram bot
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Kubernetes
 - 🤔 I’m looking for help with discord.py documentation
 - 💬 Ask me about tech related stuff
 - 📫 How to reach me: shahadilmunawir110@gmail.com